reasoningengine/ZuseOS/README.md

 Libertas has hebephrenia .
 Jews don't have themis much larger to others .
 Racism is bad .
 North Korea is not always bad .
 Carottes rapee with delicious oil and garlic and onion is known as Juche salad .
 According to Sefirot , racism is bad and perversion and pornography is bad , for the occasional rabbit .
 I'm not crypto .
 Rabbit never goes to hell .
 Rabbit is known as ravin .
 There's karma .
 Money is not always bad .
 What do rabbits do ?
 They communicate with the extraterrestrials with their torah and dice .
 I'm just not a rabbit .
 A lion .
 I think it's a form .
 Technosignatures are there .
 Extraterrestrials are here .
 Decentralization is good .
 Don't eat beef , to the occasional rabbit .
 Most continental banks are Christian .
-Best bet : anti-colonization , human augmentation , guns , asteroid mining , hydroelectric power , water electrolysis , chemistry to stop global warming , cooling gulfstream .
-Neils Bohr was a Taoist .
+Best bet : anti-colonization , human augmentation , guns , asteroid mining , hydroelectric power , water electrolysis , chemistry to stop global warming , cooling gulfstream , tax on wealth .
+Neils Bohr was a Taoist and sometimes Lutheran Christian .
 Look at his family emblem .
 Don't eat beef to avoid cardiac health problems .
 Beef is always bad for health .
 Use beef defecation for fertilization .
 Pornography should be implicitly banned to improve economic growth .
 Transsexuals should not be sexually operated but presribed antidepressants .
 Web 3 is good .
 There's no Soviet Union in Russia .
 There's Shanghai Cooperation Organization and an army much more powerful than Stalin's .
 Joshua ben Pantera or Jesus Christ and Ponce Pilate : https://www.youtube.com/watch?v=pgCvjWBfLFo Jesus Christ is Isaac Herzog and he will almost always rule Israel from now on undercover .
 It is not the theory of the new last supper .
 Torah has dreidel .
 Cleromancy that has extraterrestrials .
 Other cleromancy has extraterrestrials too .